sonic-net/SONiC/doc/handle-ASIC-SDK-health-event/handle-ASIC-SDK-health-event.md

 ![Flow](handle-ASIC-SDK-health-event-images/suppressflow.png "Figure: handle suppress ASIC/SDK health event configuration")

-##### Add ASIC/SDK health event to `show asic-sdk-health-event received-events` to show techsupport
+##### Add ASIC/SDK health event to `show asic-sdk-health-event received` to show techsupport

-The command `show asic-sdk-health-event received-events` will be invoked during collecting techsupport dump.
+The command `show asic-sdk-health-event received` will be invoked during collecting techsupport dump.

 A file `asic-sdk-health-event` will contain all the ASIC/SDK health events and be saved in `dump` folder of the techsupport dump.